-By the Editors (vol. 1, no. 1 of the Turkey Analyst)
+By Haluk Sahin (vol. 1, no. 18 of the Turkey Analyst)

-By Kemal Kaya (vol. 7, no. 8 of the Turkey Analyst)
+By M. K. Kaya (vol. 1, no. 14 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.